 Curious?
-Please get in touch with us—absolutely no prior experience or fully formed ideas needed!
+Please get in touch—absolutely no prior experience or fully formed ideas needed!

-Email us at ScholarsLab@Virginia.edu with questions, or if you already know you want to meet with us.
+Email us at email@example.com with questions, or to set up a time to meet.
 Sign up for our newsletter to hear about events and opportunities!

 One of our primary missions is supporting the work of emerging scholars and practitioners—particularly UVa graduate students and folks interested in digital humanities and spatial technologies.

 We offer a variety of fellowships and opportunities to this end, which collectively aim to support graduate students during the full measure of their time at UVA.